Alyoshenka: Description

-Speculation

-Little is known about what happened to the remains, and accounts of Alyoshenka's death and appearance vary greatly.
-A local ufologist claimed that the corpse was taken away by a UFO inhabited by members of Alyoshenka's species.
-Some skeptics hold that it was bought by a wealthy collector of curiosities.
+Examination

+City Department of Internal Affairs investigator Major Vladimir Bendlin decided initially that these were the mummified remains of a child and took them to gynecologist Dr. Irina Yermolaeva for analysis.
+She stated that the remains were not a hoax in that they represented a genuine mummified body that once consisted of living tissue.
+Her conclusions were that the body was a miscarried or aborted fetus, and the deformities could be attributed to the far-reaching nuclear fallout of the 1957 Kyshtym Disaster.

+Bendlin's clinical assistant, Lyubov Romanowa, who herself had seen many deformities in children, stated that "they had never seen anything like this" and that she believed that it was "not of human origin".
+She said the differences were just too many, not least of which was the number of bones on the head, four in total, that had sharp edges which were "completely different to a human being".
+Pathologist Dr. Stanislav Samoshkin also dissented from Yermolaeva's opinion due to the number of anomalies and suggested "perhaps this is an animal".
+He further called for DNA testing to reach a more conclusive result.

 A doctor from the local hospital who had allegedly seen the corpse reported that it corresponded to a normal 20- to 25-week human fetus, born prematurely.
 It could have lived for several hours, but not several weeks, contrary to Prosvirina's claims.

-Testing

-Bendlin decided initially that this was the mummified remains of a child and took it to Dr. Irina Yermolaeva for analysis.
-She stated that it was not a hoax in that it was a genuine mummified body that was once living tissue.
-Her conclusions were that it was a miscarried or aborted fetus, and the deformities could be attributed to the far-reaching nuclear fallout of the 1957 Kyshtym Disaster.
+DNA analysis

-On 15 April 2004, scientists made an official statement that the "Kyshtym creature" was a premature female human infant, with severe deformities.
+In April 2004, scientists conducted DNA testing and made an official statement that the "Kyshtym creature" was a premature female human infant, with severe deformities.
+Though widely deemed conclusive, debate lingered due to the inability of the team to directly test the original corpse, which had since been lost.

-Bendlin's clinical assistant, Lyubov Romanowa, who herself had seen many deformities in children, stated that "they had never seen anything like this" and that she believed that it was "not of human origin".
-She said the differences were just too many, not least of which was the number of bones on the head, four in total, that had sharp edges which were "completely different to a human being".

 A March 2018 study on the similar Atacama skeleton found an extremely high number of mutations for bone and muscle formation, suggesting that such major mutations, although extremely rare, are possible.

+Disappearance of the remains

+Following the initial examination, Alyoshenka remained in police custody while investigators tried to determine its identity.
+Over the following months, the remains were transferred between investigators.
+By 2004, when DNA testing was carried out, Alyoshenka could no longer be located.
+Investigators instead examined preserved tissue samples.

+Several explanations for the disappearance of the remains have been proposed.
+A local ufologist claimed that Alyoshenka had been taken away by extraterrestrials.
+Other accounts suggested that the remains had been acquired by a private collector.
+None of these claims has been verified.

+In 1999, three years after Alyoshenka was discovered, Tamara Prosvirina died after being struck by a vehicle.